tomengsanchez/ecosys-main/DEVELOPMENT_VERSION_TRACKER.md

 Key Changes & Fixes:
 Significantly improved user experience by preventing users from selecting time slots that are already booked (approved) or are in the past for a given room and date.
 Provided real-time feedback in the UI about slot availability.

-To-Do / Next Steps (Examples for Dynamic Slots):
-Consider more advanced UI cues, like visually distinct styling for disabled options beyond just the text update.
-Optimize JavaScript if dealing with a very large number of base time slots or approved reservations (though current implementation should be fine for typical scenarios).

 Version 0.17.0 - Email Notifications for Room Reservations (2025-06-02)
 Date: 2025-06-02